amanshresthaa/ship-fast-ts-supabase/cognitive_quiz_code_20250517_211449.md

     validateOnComplete
   );

-  // Set up available items and placed items on mount and when userAnswer changes useEffect(() => {
+  // Initialize or update availableItems & placedAnswers when question or mode/userAnswer change useEffect(() => {
     if (isQuizReviewMode) {
       // In review mode, show the correct placement